 By comparison, cyanocobalamin, a form of B12 commonly found in many supplements, has a cyanide group on the cobalamin instead of a methyl group.
 Although there’s no difference in how well either of these forms is absorbed, using the Methylcobalamin version can lead to 13 percent greater storage of B12 in the liver.

 On top of Vitamin B12 and Folic Acid, methylation cycling is supported by Choline and Vitamin B6.
 So you want a prenatal supplement that offers all of these.
-That’s why we formulated both The Essentials for Females and The Powers for Females to contain 1 mg of Folic Acid (including 600 mcg of the 5-MTHF form), 1,000 mcg of Methylcobalamin Vitamin B12, 25 mg of active Vitamin B6, and a high volume of Choline.
+That’s why we formulated both The Prenatal Essentials for Females and The Power Prenatal for Females to contain 1 mg of Folic Acid (including 600 mcg of the 5-MTHF form), 1,000 mcg of Methylcobalamin Vitamin B12, 25 mg of active Vitamin B6, and a high volume of Choline.

 When it comes to the health of you and your unborn babe, it’s safer to ensure adequate Folic Acid and Vitamin B12 levels rather than fall short on either.
 Both are needed in preconception and pregnancy to make DNA for newly dividing cells, to process and eliminate dangerous estrogen metabolites and to keep homocysteine levels controlled.
 These nutrients are methylation besties—they need to stick together for optimal fertility health.